Molino's description and foliated homogeneity: Introduction

-Since there exist leaves without holonomy, and since the quasi-isometry type of the leaves is independent of the choice of a (leafwise) Riemannian metric on $X$, it follows that $X$ is not foliated homogeneous if there is a leaf with holonomy, or if there is a pair of non-quasi-isometric leaves.
-The reciprocal statement is not true in general (Section~\ref{ss: foliated homogeneity may not be told by the leaves}).
-Precisely, we give an example of a (leafwise) Riemannian $C^\infty$ compact minimal equicontinuous foliated space $X$, with a Molino's description, such that $X$ is not foliated homogeneous, whereas $X$ has no holonomy and all of its leaves are isometric to each other.
+Since there exist leaves without holonomy, and since the (differentiable) quasi-isometry type of the leaves is independent of the choice of a (leafwise) Riemannian metric on $X$, it follows that $X$ is not foliated homogeneous if there is a leaf with holonomy, or if there is a pair of non-quasi-isometric leaves.
+The converse statement is not true in general.
+Fokkink and Oversteegen \cite[Theorem~35]{FokkinkOversteegen2002} constructed an example of a non-homogeneous weak solenoid all of whose leaves are simply connected, and therefore it has no holonomy, and its leaves are quasi-isometric to each other because weak solenoids are suspension foliated spaces.
+Dyer, Hurder and Lukina constructed more examples of such weak solenoids \cite[Theorem~10.7]{DyerHurderLukina2017}.
+In Section~\ref{ss: foliated homogeneity may not be told by the leaves}, we give an example of a compact foliated space $X$ satisfying the conditions of Theorem~\ref{mt: Molino}, which is not foliated homogeneous and has no holonomy, whose leaves are quasi-isometric to each other, and with locally connected local transversals (thus it is not a weak solenoid).

-Hurder suggested that, generalizing McCord solenoids, an interesting example of compact minimal foliated homogeneous foliated space is defined by the inverse limit of any tower of foliated regular coverings between Lie foliations on compact connected manifolds (Section~\ref{ss: inverse limits of Lie foliations}).
-We may ask whether all compact minimal homogeneous foliated spaces of finite topological codimension have such a description, like in the case of matchbox manifolds (zero topological codimension).